KristinHenry/GenerativeArtists/README.md

 # GenerativeArtists

-## This is a of Generative Artists who are also Women
+## This is a list of Generative Artists who are also Women

 ### Note: this is a temporary location, and a preliminary list.
 A long-term solution is in the works.